Welcome to Southeastern Massachusetts Pine Barrens Alliance (SEMPBA)!

 Anna posing with some of our pitch pine seedlings to publicize the "Adopt a Pitch Pine" event

-SEMPBA volunteers are involved in research projects ranging from saltwater intrusion into Plymouth's ground water, initiatives to engage citizens in regional climate change mitigation and preparation, and a variety of citizen science projects at The Center at the beautiful the Center Hill Preserve.
-Volunteers participate in the Massachusetts Department of Marine Fisheries Spawning Horseshoe Crab survey each spring.
-We beleive in fun with a purpose and encourage you to join us!
+SEMPBA volunteers are involved in research projects ranging from saltwater intrusion into Plymouth's ground water, initiatives to engage citizens in regional climate change mitigation and preparation, and a variety of citizen science projects.
+There's room for you and your ideas!

 Find out how you can become involved.
 Click here.